TotalTest/SpecFlow.Contrib.Variants/README.md

 A colon should be used as the seperator between the variant key and value.
 For example `@Browser:Chrome` will mean 'Chrome' is the variant value.

+The unitTestProvider can either be xunit, mstest or nunit.

 ## 4. Access the variant
-The variant key/value can be access via the ScenarioContext static or injected class.
+The variant key/value can then be accessed via the ScenarioContext static or injected class.
 This decision was made to cater for all supported test frameworks (NUnit, MsTest and XUnit).

 ```csharp
 [Binding]